cjc027/Character-Builder/README.md

 # Character Builder

 A _Dungeons & Dragons_ character builder.
-Build and save basic _D&D 5e_ (PHB) characters.
-Does not currently support homebrew characters or rules.
+Build and save _D&D 5e_ (PHB) characters.
+The app does not currently support homebrew characters or rules.

 ## Screenshots
 <p float="left">